 Posset old fashioned Egg nog – part 10 and 11 in the 12 drinks for Christmas

-In Victorian Britain a rather laissez faire attitude was taken to giving intoxicating substances to children and it was common to send your kids to bed a little drunk on posset in order to help them sleep.
-Having a teething child on my hands at the moment and a house rammed full of booze I can’t say I’ve not been tempted to do the same.
+Victorian Britain had a rather laissez-faire attitude to giving intoxicating substances to children and it was common to send your kids to bed a little drunk on posset in order to help them sleep.
+Having a teething child on my hands at the moment and a house crammed full of booze I can’t say I’ve not been tempted to do the same.

 White wine whey/Milk Posset